 We need your support to help us fund programs that help pre-cancer survivors, breast cancer survivors, and post-breast cancer survivors.

 Pre-breast cancer survivor: The everyday person who might be concerned about their health and decides to go and get screened.
-After getting screened, they get diagnosed with breast cancer and need financial assistance for medical costs, organic food, health care products, living costs, and travel costs.
+After getting screened, they get diagnosed with breast cancer and need financial assistance for medical costs, nutritional food, health care products, living costs, and travel costs.
+Or they do not have breast cancer but may carry the BRCA gene and we want to help keep their risks down.
+Or they do not carry the gene and do not have cancer, we still want to help ensure the recommended activity and proper nutrition are in place to reduce risks.

 Breast cancer survivor: The thousands of breast cancer survivors in the state of Georgia have survived breast cancer according to completing treatments and no longer having a malignant tumor.
-They however, still need education on preventing the tumor from returning and emotion healing.
-They also need financial assistance to still eat organic foods, cover medical costs, health care products, and travel costs.
+They however, still need education on preventing the tumor from returning and emotion healing, sometimes Post Traumatic Stress Disorder can occur or Depression.
+Financial assistance may still be needed to get nutritional food in the home, cover medical costs, health care products, travel costs to health care facilities and more.
+Several, nationally, are dealing with Affordable Housing issues, Employment issues, and more.
+Let’s work together to reduce Generational Poverty and Situational Poverty locally, nationally, and internationally.
+Global initiatives begin in 2020.

-Our programs are Surviving Financial Assistance, Surviving Educational Awareness, and Health and Wellness Survivorship.
+Our programs are Economic Support, Prevention Education, and Health and Wellness Services.
 All three categories above can be accepted into one or all these three programs on a case by case basis through an application process.

 Join our page on Facebook to input in our discussion groups, share healthy recipes, share work out plans, stories about breast cancer, the latest news on the “cure” for breast cancer and proactive prevention information.
 We also have prize give aways and make the educational experience fun.